Attention: the FAQs are regularly updated. If you have any doubts about something, read them again.

 Read more in the FAQ's

-Do I still have to wear a face mask on campus?
+Do I have to wear a mouth mask on campus?

-Do I have to continue to respect social distance?
+Do I have to respect the social distance?

 Should I continue to follow hand hygiene?